januschung/job-winner-ui/README.md

 None of the about is fun or totally fit my use case.

-That's the reason for me to build something for myself, and potentially you, to get the job one (and to get a new job successfully!)
+That's the reason for me to build something for myself, and potentially you, to get the job done (and to get a new job successfully!)

 ## Benefit of Job Winner

 With Job Winner, you can keep track of how many job applications you want, for free, without paying for a fee and have your personal data being sold.

+Another feature of Job Winner is the profile page.
+With that one can store useful information a job application usually asks for (eg. LinkedIn url) in a single section.
+Besides that, the profile page provides a handy feature to automatically copy the field that you click on to your clipboard.

 ## Features